HirsuteJim/TypeScriptLab/README.md

 ## Getting Started

+- Run `node -v` to make sure you're using a recent version of Node!
+This unit uses ESM `import` statements on the backend, which older versions (prior to 12.17) do not support - so if your version is lower than this, you'll need to install a later one.

 - Run `npm install` to install all dependencies

 - Run `npm start` to run the Webpack dev server on `localhost:8080` and the Node server on `localhost:3000`